The ESU Sex Discrimination and Sex-Based Harassment Resolution Process

 Restorative Justice: A restorative justice conference is a dialogue enabled by a facilitator (with requisite training) intended to restore relationships and repair harm after a conflict has occurred.
 Both the responsible party and the individuals affected by the conflict come together to identify what harm was caused and collaboratively determine how conflict may be resolved and trust might be repaired.

 Either party may elect to leave the informal resolution process at any point until the process is concluded.
-If a party elects to leave the informal resolution process, the formal resolution process (investigation and hearing) resumes.
+If a party elects to leave the informal resolution process, the formal resolution process (investigation and hearing) resumes or begins (if a complaint is filed).

 Both parties have the right to an advisor to support them throughout the process.
-Advisors may accompany a party to any meeting or hearing they are required or eligible to attend, but may not speak for the party, except for the purposes of cross-examination during the formal hearing.
+Advisors may accompany a party to any meeting or hearing they are required or eligible to attend to support the party.
+Advisors may not speak for the party.

 Each party and their advisor will meet with the Title IX Coordinator and the Director of Student Conduct and Community Standards no less than 10 days prior to the hearing.
 They will discuss hearing procedures, rules of decorum, and answer any questions the party may have about the hearing.

 After the start of the hearing, both parties will be given the opportunity to provide opening statements.
 During the hearing the Decision Makers will ask questions of the parties and witnesses.
-The parties' advisors will be given the opportunity to cross-examine the other party and the witnesses.
+The parties will also be given the opportunity to question (through the Decision Makers) the other party and witnesses during the hearing.

 If there are no extenuating circumstances, the determination regarding responsibility will be issued by the University within 10 days of the completion of the hearing.

-A party may appeal the dismissal of a formal complaint or any included allegations or a determination of responsibility on certain grounds identified in the ESU Sexual Misconduct (Title IX) Policy.
+A party may appeal the dismissal of a complaint (or any allegations in the complaint) or a determination of responsibility on certain grounds identified in the ESU Sex Discrimination and Sex-Based Harassment Policy.

 The determination regarding responsibility becomes final either upon the outcome of any appeal or the expiration of the window to appeal without an appeal being requested.